 There are no specific national regulations for business process outsourcing (BPO).
-BPOs can cover many different types of service and there may be industry-specific rules or regulations that affect particular industries (see above, Financial services).
+BPOs cover many different types of service and there may be industry-specific rules or regulations (see above, Financial services).
 For example, BPOs that involve finance and accounting services or insurance underwriting services must comply with industry-specific regulatory requirements, such as: